Gaza Appeal

 1.9 million people

-Are displaced with no homes to return to.
+are displaced with no homes to return to.

 Support the Irish Red Cross Gaza Appeal

-How we are supporting this crisis
+How are the Irish Red Cross supporting this crisis?

 Support the Irish Red Cross Gaza Appeal